 This entry was posted on 30th July 2017 by Gary.

-Hearing aid compatible phones do exist, and not only are they of great benefit to hearing aid wearers, these extra loud phones are also extremely useful to anyone with any level of hearing loss.
+Hearing aid compatible phones do exist.
+Not only are they of great benefit to hearing aid wearers, these extra loud phones are also extremely useful to anyone who is hard of hearing.

 Many telephones in the amplified phones market claim to be hearing aid compatible but what does this really mean?
 In order to answer this, we need to understand what amplified telephones are designed to do and how they can be of service to those who struggle to hear people on the phone.

 Telephones compatible with hearing aids and amplified phones, be it a corded amplified phone or a cordless version, mobile or smartphone, has two main properties that differentiate it from the standard equivalents.

 1. It is able to provide significantly more volume from its ringer and the incoming caller’s voice without compromising on clarity.